Provide Data & Tools

 Decision makers and scientists need

 global change information that is centrally accessible, clearly described, authoritative, and relevant.
 Meeting this need efficiently—when both the demand for and the diversity of available data are expanding rapidly—is a significant challenge.
-To address this, USGCRP is developing a novel, comprehensive, web-based approach to information provision, known as the Global Change Information System (GCIS).
+To help address this need, USGCRP developed a novel, comprehensive, web-based approach to information provision, known as the Global Change Information System (GCIS).

-USGCRP also supports related Federal climate data-sharing efforts, including Climate.Data.Gov and the Climate Resilience Toolkit.
+USGCRP also supports related Federal climate data-sharing efforts, including the Climate Data Initiative (CDI) and the Climate Resilience Toolkit (CRT).

 The Climate Data and Tools Working Group (CDAT) was established to coordinate the interagency process developing the CDI and CRT.
 As these projects have matured and evolved, the working group has become a community for collaborating on technology to provide climate data and information to the public and decision-makers in more useful ways.
 As a part of the larger

 ecosystem of government work on climate resilience, CDAT focuses on making information discoverable, accessible, and usable.